mmphego/mmphego.github.io/_posts/2026-03-21-Did-I-Just-Accidentally-Build-a-Memory-Management-System-for-Claude-Code.md

         MEMORY.md              # Per-project context
 ```

-Then I had to manage multiple projects with distinct contexts.
+Then came the multi-project problem.
 The global rules applied everywhere, but each repo needed its own facts.
 Claude Code built per-project memory files that loaded at session start.
 Global corrections benefited future sessions across any project, local context stayed local.
+Separation of concerns, enforced by directory structure. *(The kind of thing I should have learned in university but instead learned from getting burned.)*

 I didn't set out to build a cognitive architecture.
 I was tired of repeating myself.
 Fifteen files, four directories, zero planning.
 It grew from embarrassment and repetition.